Pedal point: Use in classical music

-There are numerous examples of pedal points in European classical music.
+There are numerous examples of pedal points in classical music.
 Pedal points often appear in early baroque music "alla battaglia", notably prolonged in Heinrich Schütz's Es steh Gott auf (SWV 356) and Claudio Monteverdi's Altri canti di Marte.

 In Henry Purcell's "Fantasia upon One Note" for a consort of viols, a tenor viol sustains a C throughout, while the other viols weave increasingly elaborate counter-melodies around it:

 Pedal points are often found near the end of fugues "... to reestablish the tonality of the composition after it has become clouded by the numerous modulations and digressions along the way within the middle entries of the subject and answer and in the connecting episodes".
 Fugues often conclude with figures written over a bass pedal point:

 Pedal points are also used in other polyphonic compositions to strengthen a final cadence, signal important structural points in the composition, and for their dramatic effect.

 Pedal points are somewhat problematic on the harpsichord, which has only a limited sustain capability.
 Often the pedal note is simply repeated at intervals.
 A pedal tone can also be realized with a trill; this is particularly common with inverted pedals.
 Another method of producing a pedal point on the harpsichord is to repeat the pedal point note (or its octave) on every beat.
 The rarely seen pedal harpsichord, a harpsichord with a pedal keyboard, makes it easier to perform repeated bass notes on the harpsichord, since both hands are still free to play on the upper manual keyboards.

 With the development of the piano, composers began exploring the potential of a pedal-point in creating mood and atmosphere.
 An example is the inverted pedal that pervades the right hand part of the piano accompaniment in Schubert's song Erlkönig:

 According to Eugene Narmour (1987, p.
 101) "There is no instrument on which a pedal point sounds better than the piano (with its ready-made damper mechanism), and, safe to say, no composer more fond of harmonic pedals than Chopin."
 An example is the Prelude in D♭, Op.
 28, No. 15, (the "Raindrop Prelude") which, like the Purcell, features one repeated note throughout.
 The piece is in ternary form, with its serene outer "A" sections contrasting the brooding middle "B" section: